 2) Fair housing laws must be enforced more vigorously.
 While having strong laws is important, without vigorous enforcement housing discrimination will continue.
 Housing discrimination is not always easy to detect.
-While a generation ago it might not have been uncommon for housing providers to openly state that they would not rent to African Americans, for example, now discrimination often occurs in more subtle forms, such as refusing to return telephone calls from individuals with African American dialects or speech patterns, falsely stating the an available dwelling is no longer available, or changing the terms or conditions of a home purchase or rental based on a protected characteristic.
+Discrimination now often occurs in more subtle forms than before, such as refusing to return telephone calls from individuals with African American dialects or speech patterns, falsely stating the an available dwelling is no longer available, or changing the terms or conditions of a home purchase or rental based on a protected characteristic.

 It is the responsibility of federal, state, and local governments to work to ensure that all citizens have a fair opportunity to rent and purchase housing in cities and neighborhoods they desire.
 Moreover, it is a legal obligation of governments that receive Community Development Block Grant (CDBG) and other HUD funds to take actions that "affirmatively further fair housing."
+The Housing Center believes that local and county governments throughout the region can do more to meet their obligations under the law.